skipperbent/simple-php-router/README.md

 # Simple PHP router
-Simple, fast PHP router - easy to load in through composer and heavily inspired by Laravel.
+Simple, fast PHP router that is easy to get integrated and in almost any project.
+Heavily inspired by the Laravel router.

 ## Installation
 Add the latest version pf Simple PHP Router to your ```composer.json```